The Linesville Pine Municipal Authority's (LPJMA) Sewer plant services both the Linesville Borough and Pine Township in Crawford County, Pennsylvania

 Prescription medicines: No, no, no. Marine life does not need to ingest your old drugs, not to mention that flushed meds can work their way back into our drinking water.
 See the Food and Drug Administration guidelines for disposing of unwanted medications.

 Unfortunately, many items marketed as flushable, aren’t.
 Take two bowls of water and put toilet paper in one, and place the test item (Kleenex, wipes, etc.) in the other.
 Swish both items in the water and then wait an hour before swishing again.
 The toilet paper should have significantly disintegrated by then, while the other will likely have remained somewhat whole.
 Unless the item disintegrates at the rate of toilet paper, it should be placed in the garbage rather than flushed.

-The following is the schedule of monthly meetings to be held in the Linesville Borough Building at 103 West Erie Street @ 6:30 PM
+The following is the schedule of monthly meetings to be held in the Linesville Borough Building at 103 West Erie Street for 2023

-For your convenience we have "eNETPAY" on our website for you to pay your sewer bill on line.
-This is a Secure Electronic Internet Payment Processing System
+For your convenience we have link on our website for you to pay your sewer bill on line.
+If you sign up on this site, you can also retrieve other information, amount due, payments made, etc. This is a Secure Electronic Internet Payment Processing System

 Accepts payments 24/7/365 with your: Visa - Master Card - Discover - American Express - Electronic Check - EFT (Electronic Funds Transfer)

 Please click on the link below and follow prompts.

 **When paying online a convenience fee will be charged based upon the amount being paid.**